 Anemia is a prevalent health issue these days.
 With decreasing nutritional foods in our diet and lack of organic fruits and vegetables, it was very much predicted that there will be consequences, including several nutritional deficiencies, and also seniors should take iron supplements.
 Let’s begin with the basics.

-What exactly is Anaemia?
+What exactly is anemia?

-Anaemia is a condition that occurs when your body lacks enough healthy red blood cells and, further, fails to carry an adequate amount of oxygen to your body’s tissues.
+Anemia is a condition that occurs when your body lacks enough healthy red blood cells and, further, fails to carry an adequate amount of oxygen to your body’s tissues.
 It can lead to constant fatigue and weakness.
-A blood test is the easiest way to diagnose an iron deficiency or anaemia.
+A blood test is the easiest way to diagnose an iron deficiency or anemia.
 However, there are various ways that your doctor might use to recognize the underlying cause(s) of it.

-Anaemia in the elderly is quite common and can cause serious complications ranging from the decreased physical performance, increased risk of cardiovascular diseases to falls and fractures.
+Anemia in the elderly is quite common and can cause serious complications ranging from the decreased physical performance, and increased risk of cardiovascular diseases to falls and fractures.
 It can represent a mild chronic issue that is not concern-worthy at all, and it can also represent a life-threatening emergency!
 Hence, it should not be taken lightly.

 Two crucial factors that define the severity of the symptoms are:

-B. How low is the haemoglobin level?
+B. How low is the hemoglobin level?

-Common Causes of Iron Deficiency in Elderly
+Common Causes of Iron Deficiency

 A. An issue in the production of red blood cells and/or